OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 In this example, the `<intent-filter>` includes the flag `android:autoVerify="true"`, which makes it an App Link and causes the Android system to reach out to the declared `android:host` in an attempt to access the [Digital Asset Links file](https://developers.google.com/digital-asset-links/v1/getting-started "Digital Asset Link") in order to [verify the App Links](https://developer.android.com/training/app-links/verify-site-associations "Verify Android App Links").

-In both examples data can then be transmitted through these declared schemes.
-For example the following URI: `myapp://path/to/what/i/want?keyOne=valueOne&keyTwo=valueTwo` could be handled by the following code block to retrieve the data on the application side, this logic holds true for both app links and deep links:
+You must pay special attention to deep links being used to transmit data (which is controlled externally, e.g. by the user or any other app).
+For example, the following URI could be used to transmit two values `valueOne` and `valueTwo`: `myapp://path/to/what/i/want?keyOne=valueOne&keyTwo=valueTwo`.
+In order to retrieve the input data and potentially process it, the receiving app could implement a code block similar to the following acting as a data handler method.
+The way to handle data is the same for both deep links and App Links:

 ```java
 Intent intent = getIntent();